Skip to content

 Log In

-Log in with your email and password to start using the Prowler App.
+Log in using your email and password to access the Prowler App.

 Log In

-• Select the provider you want to scan (AWS, GCP, Azure, Kubernetes).
+2. Select the cloud provider you wish to scan (AWS, GCP, Azure, Kubernetes).

-• Follow the instructions to add your credentials.
+4. Follow the guided instructions to add and authenticate your credentials.

 Start a Scan